smit4k/EmuOnline-Website/README.md

 this is where the sidebar gets its elements from. to add a game to the sidebar, add a name and a file to games.json

+## About PRs

+PRs are not welcomed, you're welcome to use the project however!